paperclip-ui/legacy-paperclip/README.md

 ### Strongly typed

-Paperclip generates TypeScript definition files so that you can safely include templates in your project.
+Paperclip's CLI tool generates TypeScript definition files so that you can safely include Paperclip UIs in your project.
 Here's an example:

 ```typescript
 /* eslint-disable */